 You can also click here to view our photo gallery of historic king tide events on EP.

 FrogWatch SA is your chance to help us understand how our frogs are tracking in South Australia.

 There are seven species of frogs on Eyre Peninsula (plus the introduced spotted thighed frog), and the FrogWatch project will help us better understand the health of our wetland environments.

 Best of all, you don’t have to be an expert to take part!

 Simply download the app at www.frogwatchsa.com.au and head to your local creek or wetland and record local frog calls.

-These projects is supported by the Eyre Peninsula Natural Resources Management Board, through funding from the Australian Government’s National Landcare Programme.
+These projects are supported by the Eyre Peninsula Natural Resources Management Board, through funding from the Australian Government’s National Landcare Program.